livepeer/task-runner/doc/processing-errors.md

 Returned when Catalyst cannot probe or open the file likely because the codec or container is not supported.

-**error processing catalyst callback: error saving metadata file: error marshaling file metadat: json: unsupported value: NaN**

-This error will be removed once https://github.com/livepeer/task-runner/issues/106 is resolved.
-For now, this error is known to be returned when an image file is provided instead of a video file.

 **internal error processing file**

 This error is the default used when no other error can be generated for the internal error within task-runner.